Skip to content

 suspend: true

-When suspended, the operator stops all reconciliation — no init pods run, no child CRs are created or updated, and no resources are deleted.
+When suspended, the operator stops all reconciliation — no lifecycle task Jobs run, no component resources are created or updated, and no resources are deleted.
 Set suspend: false (or remove the field) to resume.

 Connecting PostgreSQL and Valkey